 The year 2018 may be one of the most important years in American history.
 Constitutional law professor Michael Simon argues that what happens in 2018 may determine whether or not the United States remains a coherent country.
 What are those determinants and what might actually happen?
 And what are the constitutional issues that are contributing to the crisis America finds itself in?
 Maria Armoudian discusses the constitutional context behind the current American political crisis with Louis Michael Seidman, Sanford Levinson, and Jennifer Frost.

 Jennifer Frost is a Professor of American History at the University of Auckland.
-She is the author of An Interracial Movement of the Poor: Community Organizing and the New Left in the 1960s.
+Frost is the author of An Interracial Movement of the Poor: Community Organizing and the New Left in the 1960s.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.